 There are different versions of this device, and since we reviewed the gaming edition here, we got the controller as well.

-It looks like a variant of Xbox controller from design, and actually perform very well (but not up to the standard of best controllers) if you're playing games over Shield TV.
-That being said, this box doesn't support every android game on the play store.
+It looks like a variant of Xbox controller from design and actually performs very well (but not up to the standard of best controllers) if you’re playing games over Shield TV.
+That being said, this box doesn’t support every android game on the play store.

 But the ones that it does support, are snappy and smooth, thanks to Tegra X1 processor, and look stunning too.
 Probably because these games aren’t just scaled to TV resolution.
 It’s a proper graphics implementation.

-Thanks to its powerful process, this box is a step-up from any media streamers out there.
-And difference is clearly felt in load time of apps, and crashing is practically impossible.
+Thanks to its powerful processor, this box is a step-up from any media streamers out there.
+And the difference is clearly felt in the load time of apps, and crashing is practically impossible.

-These cons are the only thing that prevent the Nvidia Shield from being the best set-top box for gamers and the non-gamers alike.
+These cons are the only thing that prevents the Nvidia Shield from being the best set-top box for gamers and the non-gamers alike.